Why Therapy Is Crucial For Refugee Children

 Experts define a crisis as an ‘event decision point,’ while trauma is the actual process of experiencing the event.

 A crisis is a real point in a period of time when a crucial decision has to be made concerning a particular event.
-Additionally, a decision made in the moment of crisis would most likely have a permanent effect on an individual, society, or community as a whole.
+Additionally, a decision made in a moment of crisis would most likely have a permanent effect on an individual, society, or community as a whole.
 The outcome of a decision taken during a crisis point would almost always signal progress or a visible decline of the circumstance from that period onwards.
 Hence, a crisis is considered a turning point.

 Trauma is the process of going through a situation or event.
 It frequently has a longstanding harmful effect on someone, a group of persons, society, or the community as a whole.